Friday, September 20, 2013

 And it gets worse.
 Ever wondered how a jar of baby food can be older than the baby itself – and still remain nutritious?
 Answer: it can’t.
 The priority of baby food manufacturers is not your baby’s health, rather their main concern is profits.
 This is basic company law.
 “The purpose of a company is to generate profits for its shareholders” (Companies Act 2006).
 The longer a product can remain on the store shelves, the more chance it has of being purchased, and the lower the costs for the manufacturer and the retailer (less restocking, more bulk batches, cheaper wholesale purchase of ingredients).
 Consequently manufacturers have made it so their baby food products have a very long shelf-life (up to several years in some cases!)

 So how do baby food manufacturers achieve this malicious lifespan when a tub of homemade food can only stay edible for a few weeks when frozen?
 The answer is in the preparation.
 In order to remain edible for so long the product must be heated to a very high temperature for a sustained length of time so that chronic bacteria are killed.
 However whilst this process destroys most of the contaminating micro-organisms, the few that are left multiply faster because the resistance of the food to bacteria and moulds is lowered by the heating process.
 The heating process also destroys naturally occurring commensal or ‘friendly’ micro-organisms.
 The reduced populations cannot build up quickly enough afterwards to counter the spread of the ‘baddies’.
+Moreover during this process most of the beneficial nutrients are also killed.
+So even if the jar states “organic”, the nutrative value is not even close to non-organic food that you would prepare yourself at home.
+This is why so many commercial baby foods are ‘fortified’.
+The food has been cooked to death – literally!
+So the manufacturer has to add synthetic vitamins and minerals to get the food value back up.
+This provides an illusion of meeting benchmark standards.

 But vitamins are vitamins right?
 It doesn’t matter whether they’re inherent in the food itself or added afterwards.
 Wrong!
 The problem with synthetic vitamins is that they are not as bioavailable as naturally occurring vitamins.
 In other words, they are less easily absorbed by your baby's body.
 Also, many of the nutrients and vitamins counteract each other, therefore not doing any good (International Baby Food Action Network 2012).